 - Withdrawing socially.

 Bluegrass Hearing Clinic is licensed for infant hearing evaluations.
 We effectively determine your child’s hearing ability, regardless of age, and determine if there is a hearing loss.
-If you think your child may show signs of hearing loss, call for an appointment.
+If you think your child may show signs of hearing loss, call for an infant hearing test appointment.

 TINNITUS EVALUATION AND TREATMENT

 In some cases, the exact cause may be a mystery or the condition responsible for tinnitus may be untreatable.
-We provide a combination of advanced therapeutic methods to treat tinnitus.
+We provide a combination of advanced therapeutic methods and cures for tinnitus to treat the condition.
 Our experts work with you to identify potential causes and evaluate your symptoms to determine an effective and specialized treatment plan using a combination of therapeutic methods and technological solutions.

-There are several different counseling approaches to help people with tinnitus.
+There are several different counseling approaches to help people with tinnitus management.
 Some provide basic information about hearing loss and tinnitus, and some engage the patient in collaborative activities to assist in coping, accepting, thinking, and reacting to tinnitus in different ways.

 Hearing Aid Evaluation & Fitting